PhD supervision philosophy

 Starting a PhD can be a tough decision to make for some students.
-It requires courage, commitment and competence to dedicate some years to focus on specific research questions as an effort to advance existing knowledge.
+It requires courage, commitment and competence to dedicate some years to focus on specific research questions in an effort to advance existing knowledge.
 Completing a PhD can be even tougher.
-PhD journey is certainly a marathon, not only for the students, but also for the supervisors.
+PhD journey is certainly a marathon, not only for the students but also for the supervisors.
 Due to its complexity, it often needs an intricate strategy and synergy in all aspects.

 Lee (2008, 2019) proposed five approaches (Functional, Enculturation, Critical thinking, Emancipation and Relationship) as a framework for supervising PhD students.
-In this article, I present my research supervision philosophy on how I supervise PhD students in connection to Lee (2019)’s five approaches.
-This article also aims to organize the five approaches by plotting them into a diagram, which link student potential to time (e.g. Lasabuda, 2020).
+In this article, I present my research supervision philosophy on how I supervise PhD students in connection to Lee (2019) five approaches.
+This article also aims to organize the five approaches by plotting them into a diagram, which links student potential to time (e.g. Lasabuda, 2020).
 I also explore the concept of the five approaches in research supervision to create an ‘ideal’ PhD graduate.

 Fig. 1.
-Variation of student potential based on Lee (2019)’s five approaches relative with time (Lasabuda, 2020).
+Variation of student potential based on Lee (2019) five approaches relative to time (Lasabuda, 2020).

 Functional